 The real challenge will be structuring your answers

 What is your interviewer trying to assess?
-What is your interviewer likely NOT interested in assessing?
+What is your interviewer likely NOT interested in evaluating?
 Here some things I think are most important, but note that each interviewer and role may be slightly different.
 However, IMHO, these are directionally correct.

 |Interested in assessing||Likely NOT a focus|